 Davalillo – known as “Vítico” at home and in other Spanish-speaking lands – was a good major-league player.
 Although he became a semi-regular or reserve after 1968, his sixth season in the majors, he was a valuable journeyman.
 He won World Series rings with the Pittsburgh Pirates in 1971 and the Oakland A’s in 1973.
 The lefty never had much power, but he made contact, batting .279 lifetime and striking out in less than 10% of his plate appearances.
-He was a fine pinch hitter; for several years he held the single-season record of 24 along with Dave Philley.
+He was a fine pinch hitter; he was long credited with 24 in 1970, and even his true total of 23 that year remains high on the list of single-season bests.
 Vic’s 1967 Topps baseball card called him “One of the league’s toughest men to get out because of his ability to go with the pitch.”

 This skill was really on display in the Venezuelan League, where Davalillo is the all-time leader in batting average at .325.
 He hit .400 or better three times at home and won four batting titles.
 He is also the lifetime leader in various other categories, including games played (1,249), base hits (1,505), and RBIs (483).
 In a place with a passion for baseball, Vítico is a national legend.